LaunchGemini/AI-Research-Toolkit/README.md

 ### Useful Toolbox
 A set of tools useful for AI coding and research.

 This is an open-source project and we encourage and appreciate any contributions from the community to help make this resource more comprehensive and useful!
-If you have any suggestions or updates, feel free to make
+If you have any suggestions or updates, feel free to make a pu